 So what is a “fair” banking product?
 It’s a product that offers the opportunity for a profitable relationship with a customer, where the value is evident and appealing.
 Milking them for every dime they’re worth will do a poor job of fostering loyalty and ultimately, a long, fruitful relationship for both your bank and its customers.

 Of course, expectations are ever changing and what may have been fair last week goes underappreciated the next.
 That’s why it’s important for your bank to have flexibility with changing its rates and fees.
-These are likely have the biggest impact on a customers perception of “fairness” assuming your product provides value in other areas.
+These are likely to have the biggest impact on a customers perception of “fairness” assuming your product provides value in other areas.

 Simplicity is Super